EugeneBad/hostname-exporter/ReadMe.md

 ```
 Before deploying the application, note that the `kubernetes/ingress.yml` file has a **host** attribute which defines the domain name on which the service will be accessed.
 You can set this to your liking, so long as it resolves to the local address `127.0.0.1`.
 Which can be achieved by using the `/etc/hosts` file.

-> Ideally, for non-local deployment, resolution should be handled by a dedicated DNS server.
+> Ideally, for non-local deployment, dns resolution should be handled by a dedicated DNS server.

 2. Deploy application:
 ```
-$ kubectl create -f kubernetes/
+$ kubectl apply -f kubernetes/
 ```

 This exposes the service on `hostname-exporter.local` at port `80`